Faylixe/ekite/README.md

 In order to install **eKite** you can use the dedicated update site, by clicking on ``Help > Install new software ...``.
 Then click on the ``Add`` button on the top right corner and add the update site information like following :

 <img src="http://faylixe.fr/ekite/images/installation_1.png" width="400" alt="add update site" />
+The update site URL is http://faylixe.fr/ekite/update

-Once added you just have to select **eKite** plugin and follow instruction.
+Once added you just have to select **eKite** plugin and to follow instruction.

 <img src="http://faylixe.fr/ekite/images/installation_2.png" width="400" alt="install eKite" />

 ## Usage

+**eKite** support is disabled when opening [Eclipse](https://eclipse.org/), in order to activate **eKite** you have to click to the associated icon on the main toolbar :

 ![toolbar icon](http://faylixe.fr/ekite/images/toolbar.png)

+You can disable **eKite** by clicking again.